Generously supported by:

 LOFT TAY Program Principles

-LOFT Programs for at-risk youth value the following principles:
+LOFT Programs for youth value the following principles:

 - When given trust and responsibility, youth can transform their lives and each other.